 The case went to trial and a jury sided with New Form and awarded the company an $893,000 verdict.

-After being ordered to pay the large verdict, the husband and wife filed Chapter 7 bankruptcy in a U.S. bankruptcy court.
+After being ordered to pay the large verdict, the husband and wife filed a Chapter 7 in a U.S. bankruptcy court.
 New Form filed a complaint against the couple's Chapter 7 bankruptcy filing, hoping that the bankruptcy court would recognize the debt as a non-dischargeable debt based on the district court proceedings.

 The couple argued that they didn't intentionally produce the additional copies, saying that their brother ordered and received the 500 copies without their knowledge.